Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 title: What's new in Angular CLI 6.0?
 author: cexbrayat
 tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular 6", "Angular CLI"]
-description: "Angular CLI 6.0 is out!
-Which new features are included?
-Webpack 4, dynamic lazy-loading, breaking changes and more!"
+description: "Library support, new architecture, ng update, Webpack 4, dynamic lazy-loading, breaking changes and more!"
 ---

 [Angular CLI 6.0.0](https://github.com/angular/angular-cli/releases/tag/v6.0.0) is out with some nice new features!

 The version number can be a bit surprising as the last release was...
 1.7!
 The Angular team decided to now release the CLI with the rest of the framework, hence the big jump.
+Check out our article about [Angular&nbsp;6.0](TODO) if you haven't!

 But it is also a big major release because the internals have changed to offer us more possibilities!
 Note that the update might not be straightforward, as a few things have changed.